fhirschmann/penchy/docs/installation.rst

 Installation
 ============

-This document will guide you through installing PenchY and its dependencies.
+This section will guide you through installing PenchY and its dependencies.

 Client-Side